BackdoorLLM: A Comprehensive Benchmark for Backdoor Attacks and Defenses on Large Language Models: Related Work

-Backdoor defenses can be categorized into two main approaches: training-time defenses \cite{li2021anti, bai2022training} and post-training defenses \cite{li2021neural, rando2024competition, zeng2024beear}.
-Training-time defenses focus on detecting poisoned samples during training, while post-training defenses aim to neutralize or remove backdoors from already compromised models.
-A recent study by Anthropic \cite{hubinger2024sleeper} found that backdoors can persist despite safety alignment techniques like supervised fine-tuning (SFT) and reinforcement learning from human feedback (RLHF) \cite{bai2022training}.
-Some works have explored backdoor removal through post-training methods like unlearning \cite{li2024backdoorRemove} or embedding perturbations \cite{zeng2024beear}.
-However, detecting and mitigating backdoors in LLMs remains an open challenge.
-Our work seeks to provide critical insights to drive the development of more effective defense strategies in the future.
+Backdoor defenses are typically categorized into two groups: \textit{training-time defenses} \cite{li2021anti, bai2022training} and \textit{post-training defenses} \cite{li2021neural, rando2024competition, zeng2024beear, li2024cleangen, yi2025probe}.
+Training-time methods aim to detect or eliminate poisoned samples during model training, while post-training approaches attempt to remove or suppress backdoor behaviors in already compromised models.
+Notably, Anthropic’s recent findings \cite{hubinger2024sleeper} indicate that backdoors can persist even after safety alignment through supervised fine-tuning (SFT) and reinforcement learning from human feedback (RLHF) \cite{bai2022training}, underscoring the limitations of current safety pipelines.
+Post-training defenses include techniques such as model unlearning \cite{li2024backdoorRemove}, embedding-space perturbations \cite{zeng2024beear}, and consistency-based regularization \cite{min2024crow}.

+Despite these efforts, reliably detecting and mitigating backdoors in LLMs—particularly in generative settings—remains an open challenge.
+In this work, we explore seven representative defense methods and establish a new empirical baseline for backdoor mitigation in LLMs, aiming to guide future research in developing more effective and practical defense strategies.